mmularski/ckad-exams/ckad-tasks/exam-1/task-09-log-analysis/task/task-description.md

 ```

 ## Notes
-- The Pod should generate logs with INFO and ERROR levels.
+- The application should run successfully after the fix.
-- Use `kubectl logs` to extract error messages.
-- Document the error in a file in the prep directory.
-- The Pod must have the exact name and container configuration listed above.